AhsanT4riq/claude-toolkit/commands/git-commit.md

 ## Rules

+- Do NOT mention claude code in the commit message
 - Do NOT commit files containing secrets (.env, credentials.json, etc.)
 - Do NOT force push or use destructive git commands
 - Skip committing if there are no relevant changes